kfarnung/ChakraCore/doc/debug-companion.md

 ![Threading Model Diagram](./assets/companion-threading-model.png)
 *Figure 3: Threading model for the components*

-### Debugger Companion
+### Debug Protocol Handler
-The primary job of the companion is to collect messages from the host and process them sequentially.
+The primary job of the protocol handler is to collect messages from the host and process them sequentially.
 All messages are in the form of JSON objects and will be placed in a thread-safe queue.

-#### Questions

-* Multiple companions per Runtime?
-  * No, only one can be registered per Runtime.
-* Multiple platforms per Companion?
-  * No, only one companion is supported at a time
-* Multiple frontend connections?
-  * Gut instinct says no, the second connection should be rejected
-  * I'll need to try this out with node, but I don't see it being necessary unless we get feedback to the contrary
+There is a one-to-one connection between a `JsRuntime` and a `JsDebugProtocolHander` instance, but a single process can host multiple simultaneous instances of each.

 #### API Surface

-##### JsErrorCode JsDiagCompanionCreate(JsRuntime runtime, JsDiagCompanion** companion)
+##### JsErrorCode JsDebugProtocolHanderCreate(JsRuntime runtime, JsDebugProtocolHander** protocolHandler)

-Creates a companion instance based on a given runtime.
+Creates a protocol handler instance based on a given runtime.
 It also implicitly enables debugging on the given runtime, so it will need to only be done when the engine is not currently running script.
 The most straightforward time to initialize is before any code has been run inside the engine, but it's up to the host application to ensure that no code is running before trying to initialize.

-* Create an instance of DebuggerCompanion
+* Create an instance of `JsDebugProtocolHander`
-* Call JsDiagStartDebugging with the companion callback and itself as state
+* Call `JsDiagStartDebugging` with the protocol handler callback and itself as state

 Returns a pointer to the newly created object.

-##### JsErrorCode JsDiagCompanionConnect(JsDiagCompanion* companion, bool breakOnNextLine, JsDiagCompanionSendResponseCallback callback, void* state)
+##### JsErrorCode JsDebugProtocolHanderConnect(JsDebugProtocolHander* protocolHandler, bool breakOnNextLine, JsDebugProtocolHanderSendResponseCallback callback, void* state)

-Sets up the connection between the companion and platform.
+Sets up the connection between the protocol handler and platform.
 This includes the callback used to send responses and whether to break on the next line after the connection occurs.

 The breakOnNextLine boolean causes a flag to be set in the debugger and a call to JsDiagRequestAsyncBreak to be issued.
 That call, once fulfilled, will cause the engine to hold in the debugger and continue to pump messages to any connected clients.

-##### JsErrorCode JsDiagCompanionSendCommand(JsDiagCompanion* companion, char* command)
+##### JsErrorCode JsDebugProtocolHanderSendCommand(JsDebugProtocolHander* protocolHandler, char* command)

-Sends a JSON encoded command to the companion.
+Sends a JSON encoded command to the protocol handler.
 The command will be processed and send a response asynchronously.

-##### JsErrorCode JsDiagCompanionDisconnect(JsDiagCompanion*)
+##### JsErrorCode JsDebugProtocolHanderDisconnect(JsDebugProtocolHander* protocolHandler)

 Disconnect the callback and clear any breaks.
 It may not make sense as disconnecting and reconnecting is not a core scenario.

-##### JsErrorCode JsDiagCompanionDispose(JsDiagCompanion*)
+##### JsErrorCode JsDebugProtocolHanderDispose(JsDebugProtocolHander* protocolHandler)

-Dispose of the companion:
+Dispose of the protocol handler:
 * Disconnect any listeners
-* Call JsDiagStopDebugging to unregister the companion from the engine
+* Call JsDiagStopDebugging to unregister the protocol handler from the engine
-* Delete the instance of the companion
+* Delete the instance of the protocol handler

-This may be able to be combined with the JsDiagCompanionDisconnect function.
+This may be able to be combined with the JsDebugProtocolHanderDisconnect function.

 #### Dependencies
 * Basic synchronization (mutex)